Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

-To improve your credit score, experts recommend keeping your credit utilization under 30%.
+To have a good credit score, experts recommend keeping your credit utilization under 30%.
 Following the example mentioned above, that would mean using only $3,000 or less per cycle.

 If you close one of your credit cards instead of paying it, you'll have less available credit.
 Creditors evaluate your debt-to-credit ratio when you apply for new cards or loans.
 If your ratio is over that threshold, they might classify you as a high-risk borrower, offer you less attractive interest rates or even deny you credit altogether.